-The Company's operations may be adversely impacted by factors that are beyond the Company's control including pandemics, natural disasters, labour disruptions and outbreaks of war.
-Such factors may not be foreseeable and may significantly adversely affect global economic conditions, including inflation, supply chain, global shipping, and currency volatility.
+The Company's operations may be adversely impacted by factors that are beyond the Company's control including pandemics, natural disasters, labour disruptions, geopolitical factors and outbreaks of war and trade disputes including the imposition of significant tariffs.
+Such factors may not be foreseeable and may significantly adversely affect global economic conditions, including inflation, supply chain, global shipping, international trade and currency volatility.